MithrilJS/mithril.js/docs/mithril.component.md

 m.mount(rootElement, null);
 ```

-Often, you will want to do some work before the component is unloaded (i.e. clear timers or unsubscribe event handlers).
+Often, you will want to do some work before the component is unloaded (i.e. clear timers or unsubscribe event handlers):

 ```javascript
 var MyComponent = {